 Details outside of the date and location are sparse for now.
 According to the release, “Breaking4” will “create a holistic system of support that optimizes every aspect of her attempt, ensuring the most ideal conditions” for the attempt.

-It’s unclear if the event will look similar to Eliud Kipchoge’s 2017 and 2019 attempts to break two hours in the marathon.
+It’s unclear if the event will look similar to Eliud Kipchoge’s 2017 and 2019 attempts to A Part of Hearst Digital Media.
 Kipchoge, also sponsored by Nike, used rotating pacesetters and was handed drinks from a bike to try and break the two hour barrier.
 On his second attempt in 2019, Kipchoge ran 1:59:40.
 That time is the fastest marathon ever run, but it does not count as an official world record because standard competition rules for pacing and fluids were not followed.

 It is not yet known if Kipyegon’s mile will count as an official mark, or if she will follow standard competition rules.

 Kipyegon is among the most accomplished distance runners ever.
-She has won Olympic gold in the 1500 meters three times, in 2016, 2021, and, most recently this past summer at the Paris Games (she took How to Start Running in Paris as well).
+She has won Olympic gold in the 1500 meters three times, in 2016, 2021, and, most recently this past summer at the Paris Games (she took Could Kipyegon become the first woman on that list in Paris as well).
 She has also won four golds at the World Athletics Championships—three in the 1500 meters and one in the 5,000 meters—and she holds world records in the 1500 meters (3:49.04) and mile.
 She formerly held the world record in the 5,000 meters and is currently second all-time (14:05.20) in the event behind Ethiopia's Gudaf Tsegay.

 While breaking four would be a significant improvement for Kipyegon, it may not be as impossible as it seems.
-A recent study Health - Injuries break two hours in the marathon suggested that if Kipyegon used rotating pacesetters to offset aerodynamic drag, she could feasibly run 3:59.37.
+A recent study Molly Seidel Is Running Happy Ahead of NYC Marathon silver in the 5,000 meters suggested that if Kipyegon used rotating pacesetters to offset aerodynamic drag, she could feasibly run 3:59.37.

 70 years ago, Roger Bannister became the first man to break four minutes in the mile.
 When Bannister ran 3:59.4 in 1954, it became a symbol of human achievement.
 It was known as the “impossible barrier.”
 Since then, over 2,000 men have broken four minutes in the mile.